 Musical life at Fitzwilliam is active, varied and stimulating, and we aspire to the highest standards in both academic and practical music - in 2012 we were ranked second in the University for music Tripos results.
-Each year we admit two students to read for the Music Tripos; an Organ Scholar (who may or may not read Music) is elected every other year.
+Each year we admit two or three students to read for the Music Tripos; an Organ Scholar (who may or may not read Music) is elected every other year.

 Director of Studies